The History of New Hope

 On September 20, 2021, our dream of a comprehensive, child-focused facility was realized.
 Our new facility allows for a more coordinated response to child abuse in a space designed to promote hope and healing for the children and families we serve.

 There are more than 500 Children’s Advocacy Centers worldwide, and more than 300 of those are connected via accreditation through the National Children’s Alliance, a not-for-profit organization whose mission is to assist communities seeking to improve their responses to child abuse by establishing and maintaining Children’s Advocacy Centers.

 In Tennessee, there are over 50 centers connected via membership with the Tennessee Chapter of Children’s Advocacy Centers.
 Both state and national organizations maintain membership standards, which all centers must meet and maintain.

-New Hope Blount County Children’s Advocacy Center is an accredited member of the National Children’s Alliance.
-Reaccreditation requires a demonstration of meeting the Standards for Accreditation in a vigorous re-evaluation process that occurs every 5 years.
-For more information on these standards check out the NCA Standards for Accredited Members.
+New Hope Children’s Advocacy Center is an accredited member of the National Children’s Alliance.
+Reaccreditation requires a demonstration of meeting the Standards for Accreditation in a vigorous re-evaluation process that occurs every five years.
+For more information on these standards, check out the NCA Standards for Accredited Members.